Economic Impact of the Plant-based Products Industry

 Circular Bioeconomy in Action

-PBPC member Novamont not only makes plant-based products that support the circular bioeconomy, but its economic revitalization model is a prime example of circularity in action.
+PBPC member Novamont‘s economic revitalization model is a prime example of circularity in action.
 Novamont production facilities are repurposed manufacturing sites that convert idle infrastructure into 21st-century bio-refineries on the cutting edge of chemistry and manufacturing.

 Through the rehabilitation of abandoned production sites, the company reignites local economies and creates high-quality jobs.